Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Implementation

 \subsection{Design Objective}

 Our design aims to preserve the slim and miniaturized form factor of a ring for comfortable prolonged wear while achieving promising sensing performance.
 The complex sensing task that predicts 3D coordinates of 20 hand joints requires information about the thumb and all other 4 fingers.
 Thus, working with the space constraint, we experiment with only one speaker and one microphone instead of multiple speakers and microphones~\cite{echospeech, EarIO, beamband, EchoWrist}.
-We believe that the nature of acoustic signal propagation enables us to capture the shape and movements of fingers through intricate sound wave reflections.
 Furthermore, to minimize the width of the ring, the speaker and microphone are placed side by side horizontally, instead of vertically.